SayYoungMan/ccna/LectureNote.md

 - `(config)# router rip` to use RIP
 - `(config-router)# version <version>` to set RIP version
 - `(config-router)# no auto-summary` to disable auto conversion to classful networks
-- To stop continuous RIP advertisements to connection with RIP neighboursm the interface should be configured as a passive interface
+- To stop continuous RIP advertisements to connection with RIP neighbours, the interface should be configured as a passive interface
   - `(config-router)# passive-interface <interface>`
 - `(config-router)# default-information originate` command advertises default route info to neighbours